radubm1/Tessellator/README.md

 # Tessellator
 An evaluation engine based on TMP that supports a declarative style of fractal (i.e. tile, tiling) programming

-Absolutely, Radu!
-Here's an annotated Markdown file that explains each part of your `meta_func.hpp` header—great example of type-level programming in C++:

 ---

 # `meta_func.hpp` – Annotated